Horticulture Tips for February

 - Ornamental grasses and grass-like Liriope should be cut back in February.
 These plants share a common trait that deserves mention.
 The leaves that develop will remain on the plant throughout the growing season.
 If you wait until spring growth has started and remove the tip of the leaf, the plant will look bad all season.
 Look closely before pruning and clip just above the growing point of the new leaves.

 - Delay pruning for summer flowering shrubs such as crape myrtles and roses until they begin to break bud.
-This allows you to assess the winter damage (If any) so you can prune as needed.
+This allows you to assess the winter damage (if there was any) so you can prune as needed instead of giving the plants a generic waist high shearing.

 - Dormant oil, an old standard for controlling some pests in ornamental and fruit trees, should be applied before buds begin to break.
 See Fact Sheet EPP-7306 Ornamental and Lawn Pest Control for Homeowners.

 - Cool season vegetables like carrots, lettuce, peas, potatoes, and cabbage can be planted about mid-month.
-See Fact Sheet HLA-6004 Oklahoma Garden Planning Guide (PDF/Mobile).
-Perennial garden crops such as strawberries, raspberries, blackberries, asparagus and grapes should also be planted towards the end of the month.
+See Fact Sheet HLA-6004 Oklahoma Garden Planning Guide.
+Perennial garden crops such as strawberries, blackberries, raspberries, asparagus and grapes should also be planted towards the end of the month.
 While blueberries and raspberries can be grown successfully in our area, Payne County is far from their ideal climate so you can expect some challenges.

 For more information on this or any other horticultural topic, you can contact Keith Reed, the Horticulturist in the Payne County Extension office.
 Keith can be reached via email at email@example.com, phone at 405-747-8320, or in person at the Payne County Extension office, located at 315 W. 6th in Stillwater.